Gathorne Gathorne-Hardy, 1st Earl of Cranbrook: Cabinet minister, 1874–1880

-In 1874 the Conservatives returned to office under Disraeli, and Hardy was appointed Secretary of State for War, for which he was not best suited.
+In 1874, the Conservatives returned to office under Disraeli, and Hardy was appointed Secretary of State for War, for which he was not best suited.
 He should have been offered the Home Office, but this went to a fine debater, Richard Cross.
 But the House rose on 7 August, leaving the minister the remainder of the year to settle into departmental work.
 Hardy stayed in post for more than four years overseeing the army reforms initiated by his Liberal predecessor Edward Cardwell.
 In 1876, Disraeli was elevated to the peerage, and the House of Lords, as Earl of Beaconsfield.
 Hardy had expected to become Conservative leader in the House of Commons, but was overlooked in favour of Sir Stafford Northcote; Disraeli disliked the fact Hardy neglected the house to go home in the evening to dine with his wife.

 Two years later, in April 1878, Hardy succeeded The Marquess of Salisbury as Secretary of State for India, and the following month he was raised to the peerage as Viscount Cranbrook, of Hemsted in the County of Kent.
-At the same time, he assumed his mother's maiden surname of Gathorne in addition to that of Hardy at the request of his family.
+At the same time, he assumed by royal license his mother's maiden surname of Gathorne in addition to that of Hardy.
 In December 1878, Cranbrook attended court, and heard from the Queen her complaints about Gladstone's mishandling of the Prince of Wales' rejection of the proposal to make him Viceroy of Ireland.
-Cranbrook remained one of the ministers at the centre of the court being a monarchist, frequently interacting with the Queen and Prince of Wales.
+Cranbrook remained one of the ministers at the centre of the court being a monarchist, frequently interacting with the Queen and Prince of Wales; indeed, Cranbrook "won the full confidence and warm personal regard of Queen Victoria".
 When Gladstone's portrait was shown in public, Cranbrook tactfully observed protocol.